Tim1119/Tim1119/README.md

 ### Hi there 👋
+### I’m Ajani Timothy!
+I'm a full stack developer with in-depth experience in software development.
 <!--
 **Tim1119/Tim1119** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.